 None initially.
 Maurezhi don't start out with any particular talents, but can pick up any number of skills once they get their hands on some victims.
 Unlike most other tanar'ri, maurezhi can have skills of any variety once they get going, from sciences to martial arts.

-Greed: nothing motivates the maurezhi more than the promise of personal power - they constantly seek out mortals to feed on, in order to grow their own knowledge and might.
+Greed: nothing motivates the maurezhi more than the promise of personal power - they constantly seek out mortals to feed on, to grow their own knowledge and might.
 They will toe the line if forced, but most of their energies are focused on the consumption of others.

-The maurezhi live only to escape from the Abyss to consume mortals, in order to expand both their knowledge and power.
+The maurezhi live only to escape from the Abyss to consume mortals, to expand both their knowledge and power.
 They actively seek out the flesh of mortals to consume, whether or not it can increase their power, for they crave it whether or not it can benefit them.

 Maurezhi look like undead creatures of some sort.
 They are tall and gaunt, having gray, leathery skin.
 They often wear tattered clothing, and usually stand hunched over when not capering about excitedly.
 They have pointed, cat-like ears, needle-like teeth and long talons on their hands.